chrisemunt/mg_web/README.md

 	* ssleay32.dll was renamed as libssl.dll (or libssl-1\_1-x64.dll under x64 Windows and libssl-1\_1.dll for x86 Windows).
 * Correct a memory initialization fault that could occasionally lead to connectivity failures between **mg\_web** and the DB Superserver.
 	* Recommend that **mg\_web** is not used with DB Superserver v4.4.23.

+### v2.3.23 (1 September 2021)

+* Make DB Server names case-insensitive in any server affinity cookie values (the same change was applied to server affinity variables in v2.1.17).
+* Improve the validation of values assigned to server affinity variables.
+* Introduce a verbose (v) log level.
+If set, the key processing steps involved in extracting DB server affinity variables (and cookies).
+The DB server name chosen will be recorded for each request.